AndrewKorn/physics_nsu/README.md

 ## particle_in_finite_pit:
 modeling the behavior of a quantum particle in a finite potential well.
 Construction of energy levels and corresponding wave functions

+## rectangular_pulses:
+study of the behavior of an electrical circuit with a diode when periodic rectangular pulses are applied